 - Documentation stating your full name.
 Documents that verify this are:

 - Adoption documents that contain your full legal name after adoption

 - Name change documents that show your full legal name prior to and after the name change

 - A registration/declaration document or certificate that verifies a domestic partnership

 - Certificate of dissolution of marriage or other document that proves this, which states your legal name after court action was taken

-- Your Social Security Number (which will be verified with the Social Security Administration, so no shenanigans).
+- Your Social Security Number (which will be verified with the Social Security Administration).

-- Complete at least 6 hours of professional driver training
+- Complete at least 6 hours of driver training with a professional.

 - 10 of these hours must be done at night.